 It's just crazy what he's doing now, trying to save himself.

-Well, New York's about to surpass you in terms of the highest tax or the highest state income taxes in the country, so you're gonna be number two soon.
+Well, New York's about to surpass you in terms of the highest tax or the highest state income taxes in the country.

-So you watch out for New York, okay.
+So you watch out for New York, okay?

-Yeah, I have all my family's out there, my wife's family's out there, so we we we know what's going on out there pretty pretty good.
+So we know what's going on out there pretty good.

 I mean, it was bad here.

-Well, the wet listen, I lived in California five years.
+Well, the wet, listen, I lived in California five years.

 I was the poorest person that lived in Santa Barbara at the time.

-Well, not really, because there are a lot of homeless people then, and now it's fifty times worse, sadly, for the people that are homeless.
+And now it's 50 times worse, sadly, for the people that are homeless.

-The but that but they've ruined the state.
+And it's just the weather's phenomenal, but they've ruined the state.

 And now people are leaving in droves.

-You lost a congressional seat, you lost a million three in the last census, and uh it doesn't surprise me.
+You lost a million three in the last census.

-And the United Socialist Utopia of California has turned into a shiff hole with with great honor and respect for the Adam Schiff congenital liar.
+And the United Socialist Utopia of California has turned into a shiff hole with great honor and respect for the Adam Schiff congenital liar.

 But Chris, we appreciate the call, buddy.

-Thank you so much, Annie.
+Thank you so much, Henny.

-Good luck with work, okay.
+Good luck with work, okay?

 Thank you so much.

-800 nine four one Sean is our number you want to be a part of the program.
+800-941 Sean is our number you want to be a part of the program.

 Oh, CNN.